Gigabyte5671/Speaker-Controller/README.md

 # Speaker Controller
 Automatically turns my desk speakers on/off when I change the audio output in Windows.

+> [!WARNING]
+> This project deals with dangerous mains voltages.
+Do not attempt to replicate this project unless you are experienced with the hazards involved and are using the appropriate safety equipment.

 ## Circuit Diagram
 This is a rough diagram of the circuit I'm using to control the speakers: